mozilla/experimenter/docs/experimenter/README.md

 - **Next**: A lifecycle status which the experiment/rollout will move to if it is successfully approved and updated in Remote Settings

 In theory an experiment/rollout can occupy any combination of these two states, but in practice an experiment will only have a publish state other than Idle when the experiment is in the Draft or Live lifecycle state.
-For rollouts, the publish state can become dirty when in the Live state to allow updates to the rollout; this moves the rollout through the review flow and back to the Idle publish state.
+Rollouts can become "dirty" (`is_dirty`: True) when in the Live state to allow updates to the rollout; this moves the rollout through the review flow and back to the Idle publish state (`is_dirty`: False).
 Preview experiments can be modified in Remote Settings without any review, and Complete experiments will never be published to Remote Settings.

 ## Workflows